sav-che/TL-2/Authors/Favrat, Louis {std. Favrat}.md

-> [!cite] BHL link: this entry starts at [page 71](https://www.biodiversitylibrary.org/item/103834#page/93/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 71](https://www.biodiversitylibrary.org/page/33259575) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Favrat, Louis (1827-1893), Swiss botanist, writer and poet, born 23 \[27?\] Jul 1827 in Lausanne (Ct.
 Vaud), studied at the academy of Lausanne, then studied philology at the universities of Munich, Erlangen and Leipzig, taught in various secondary schools 1852-1867, active in Swiss botanical societies, prof. extraord.
-1883, then conservator of the Musée botanique 1887, both Univ. of Lausanne, died after a long illness on 27 Jan 1893 in Lausanne. (*Favrat*).
+1883, then conservator of the Musée botanique 1887, both Univ. of Lausanne, died after a long illness on 27 Jan 1893 in Lausanne.
+**Abbreviated name**: *Favrat*

 #### Note